 As a valued member of NPower Canada’s senior leadership team, the Director, Indigenous Engagement and Reconciliation Strategy will also provide strategic guidance to staff at all levels, as well as our Board of Directors.
 This position will have the executive support and authority to develop and drive meaningful change within the organization to ensure that strategy, operations and programs uphold NPower Canada’s RAP.
 The successful applicant will exhibit a strong dedication to relationship-building and reconciliation to amplify and lend support to the communities on the pressing issues of local Indigenous Peoples, as well as a commitment to diversity and inclusion.

-Preference will be given to Indigenous, including First Nations, Métis and Inuit peoples.
+Preference will be given to Indigenous candidates, including First Nations, Métis and Inuit peoples.
 Candidates who wish to qualify for preferential consideration will self-identify in their application.

 Accountabilities and Responsibilities